-Craig Foster is a founder of Sea-Change Trust and one of the world’s leading natural history filmmakers.
-He has dedicated himself to learning the secrets of the Golden Forest – the inshore kelp habitat at the South West tip of Africa, his underwater home.
-He is currently working on the Sea-Change film (filming and editing) and co-writing the book, at the same time honouring his pact to dive 365 times a year.
-Through this regular intensive immersion, he has uncovered a plethora of new animal behaviors and 8 new species of shrimp, one of which has been named after him: Heteromysis Fosteri.
-He has founded the Sea-Change project to share his love of nature with others.
+Craig Foster is a founder of the Sea Change Trust and one of the world’s leading natural history filmmakers.
+He has dedicated himself to learning the secrets of the Great African Sea Forest – the inshore kelp habitat at the South West tip of Africa, his underwater home.Together with Ross he has written a book on their transformative experiences exploring the little-known coastline and shallow seas of the Cape Peninsula.
+He is currently working on the Sea Change film which follows the story of his year with a wild octopus, at the same time honouring his pact to dive 365 times a year.
+Through this regular intensive immersion, he has uncovered a plethora of new animal behaviours and species, one of the species is a shrimp which has been named after him: Heteromysis Fosteri.
+He has founded the Sea Change Project to share his love of nature with others.

-Carina works with the Sea-Change Trust to implement its' goals and objectives and develop new content.
+Carina works with the Sea Change Trust to implement its' goals and objectives and develop new content.
 She is hooked on the transformative power of water.
 She began her career over twenty five years ago in New York as a film producer where she helped launch the Cartoon Network’s morning segment and the Classic Sports Network.
 She has gone on to produce short films, music videos and commercials, but her real love is for documentaries.
 She worked with the Foster Brothers on the award-winning feature documentary, Cosmic Africa and stayed on to produce a few more films with them.
 A few years ago she was called to the sea.
 Inspired by Craig Foster's underwater photography, and his personal transformation in the water, she transcended her fears and pushed quite far beyond her comfort level.
 She continues to swim as often as she can, the cold water leaves her with a sense of absolute perfection.
 “Going into the water you leave everything behind, except your true self.”

 Swati is one of India's best known environment journalists.
 She is the environment editor of NDTV and the content editor of their special programs.
 Her show Born Wild, is the longest running wildlife conservation television show in India, of which she is the presenter, writer and researcher.
 She was the first Indian journalist to be invited to be on the jury of the Wildscreen Award or the green oscars as they are known.
 She has been awarded the Ramnath Goenka Award, The Sanctuary Asia Wind Under the Wings Award and the Carl Zeiss Award for her work reporting on tiger conservation.
 Her solo outing as a filmmaker led to her making The Animal Communicator with her husband, which has had over 6 million views on YouTube.
 Swati spends her time between India and South Africa and has just authored a book Born Wild: Journeys into the heart of India and Africa.
-She is heading up the Sea-Change Project Outreach campaign.
+She is heading up the Sea Change Project Outreach campaign.
 Her main interest is in exploring shared spaces between humans and animals and believes that greater co-existence in the coming years will be the only way to save the wild.